aspose-total/Aspose.Total-Products/total/en/android-java/conversion/epub-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert EPUB to ODP on Android via Java" h2="Transform EPUB to ODP within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to ODP?</h2>

+The EPUB format is a popular format for e-books, which is widely used for digital publications.
+It is a free and open e-book standard by the International Digital Publishing Forum (IDPF).
+On the other hand, ODP is a file format used by the OpenOffice suite of applications, which is an open source office suite.
+ODP files are used for presentations, and they are compatible with Microsoft PowerPoint.
+Therefore, it is often necessary to convert EPUB to ODP in order to make the content of an e-book available in a presentation format.

+<h2>How Aspose.Total Helps for EPUB to ODP Conversion?</h2>

-You can integrate EPUB to ODP conversion feature inside your Android applications by using two simple steps.
-In the first step you can export EPUB to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to ODP.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats.
+It includes APIs for PDF, Slides, and Words, which can be used to convert EPUB to ODP.
+To do this, the first step is to export EPUB to PPTX by using Aspose.PDF for Android via Java.
+After that, Aspose.Slides for Android via Java can be used to convert PPTX to ODP.
+Both APIs come under the Aspose.Total for Android via Java package, which makes it easy to integrate EPUB to ODP conversion feature inside Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}